shiyuent/icarians.space/pages/about.md

 ---

 **Projects**

-Mechanism analysis and performance of recycled aggregate concrete improved by cementitious materials (DSP and RPC), 2010-2013, Students Innovation Training Program (National Level) with $ 3,000 grant
+-

-The Fundamental Research on the Control of Life Cycle Hazard Evolution and Performance Design of Super Long Span Bridges,Participation,2013CB036300
+- The Fundamental Research on the Control of Life Cycle Hazard Evolution and Performance Design of Super Long Span Bridges,Participation,2013CB036300

-Wind Tunnel Study on Wind-resistant Performances of Shuitu Jialing River Cable-stayed Bridge in Chongqing, 2014-2015, TYLIN International Engineering Consulting (China) Co.
+- Wind Tunnel Study on Wind-resistant Performances of Shuitu Jialing River Cable-stayed Bridge in Chongqing, 2014-2015, TYLIN International Engineering Consulting (China) Co.
 LTD.
+-
+- Mechanism analysis and performance of recycled aggregate concrete improved by cementitious materials (DSP and RPC), 2010-2013, Students Innovation Training Program (National Level) with $ 3,000 grant

 ---